convergint/.github/profile/README.md

 ## Who We Are

-Convergint is a technology organization that deliveries solutions for customers around security and internally to excelerate and enable.
+Convergint is a technology organization that delivers solutions for customers around security and internally to accelerate and enable.

 ---